MFR6340/theenglishextension.org/young-world-2/Unit-2: A Town Like Mine.md

 <img src="https://imgur.com/jLSqG2Y.png" width="25%" />

 An inviting book that focuses on 86 cities around the world from well-known ones like Paris to more unfamiliar ones like Ulaanbaatar.
 Each two-page spread contains fun and quirky facts.
-It’s a great to inspire travel and further information on these different cities.
+It’s a great way to inspire travel and search for further information on these different cities.
 (Lexile IG1140L)  <sup>[what is this?](/resources/Lexile%20measures)</sup>

 <a href="https://www.bookdepository.com/Lonely-Planet-Kids-Cities-Book-Lonely-Planet-Kids/9781786570185?ref=grid-view&qid=1665841588904&sr=1-1" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1039247755" rel="nofollow">Buy on Orell Füssli</a>